Lotus-Petal-Architecture/lotuscode/README.md

 # lotuscode
 Source code and sample data files for Lotus Chart 3D interactive data visualization

 The Lotus Chart is a new type of experimental UI that combines parametric geometry with hyperlinks to render thousands of clickable Uniform Resource Identifiers (URIs) visible on a single computer screen at the same time, with visual cues providing metadata, context, and navigational hints.
 The result is an interactive 3D data map, accessible from any web browser.
-Lines on a Lotus Chart typically represent stock symbols, media content, a web link, or rows within a database.
+Lines on a Lotus Chart typically show trading symbols, media content, a web link, or rows within a database.
 This type of visualization requires no external software and is compatible with most REST API’s.

+<a href ="https://web.lotus.fm/examples/">See examples here.</a>

 Any type of search filter may be applied but the Lotus Chart structure is well suited for revealing machine learning insights and identifying growth trends across a data ecosystem.
 Applications include financial analysis, scientific literacy, epidemiology, real estate, e-commerce, marketing analytics, legal e-discovery, entertainment, and information security.